 - Utah is the second driest state in the Union, with 300 days of sun per year;

 - Utah has the highest skin cancer rate of any state – this is probably related to the fact above;

 - The red/green traffic lights were invented in Salt Lake City, Utah in 1912;

 - Utah has an official state cooking pot, the dutch oven;

 - Gambling is illegal in all forms in Utah;

-- Utah is the firts in volunteer rates, percentage of donated income and median contribution to charity.
-These impressive rates are highly related with the mormon church comandments.
+- Utah is the first in volunteer rates, percentage of donated income, and median contribution to charity.
+These impressive rates are highly related to the Mormon church commandments.